AI Governance

 How Boards and PMOs Work Together to Govern Agentic AI

-Agentic AI changes the governance equation because the system doesn’t just recommend, they act and re-act.
-That means “AI governance” only works when it connects enterprise direction (Board/C‑suite) to repeatable delivery controls (PMO/TMO) and day‑to‑day operational ownership (Tech + Operations).
-This section is the shared blueprint: who decides what, how it gets implemented, and how assurance is sustained after go‑live.
+Agentic AI changes the governance equation because the system doesn't just recommend—they act and re-act.
+Effective governance connects enterprise direction to repeatable delivery controls and day-to-day operational ownership.

 Tier 1: Strategy & Oversight

-Board / Audit
+Group: Board / Audit

 Sets overall risk appetite and approves the organizational operating model.